clement-brodu/kaamelott-bot/README.md

 * **La Classe americaine**

 # CI
+Kaamebot use Heroku for CI & Host.

+# TODO
-Kaamebot use codeship for CI.
+- codeship for CI.
+- test deploy & Host on Google App Engine.
+- deploy & Host on AWS.

 # Botkit for Webex Teams